tslearn-team/tslearn/README.md

 * A `generators` module provides Random Walks generators
 * A `preprocessing` module provides standard time series scalers
 * A `metrics` module provides:
-  * efficient Dynamic Time Warping (DTW) computation (derived from `cydtw` code)
+  * efficient Dynamic Time Warping (DTW) implementation (derived from `cydtw` code)
-  * efficient Locally-Regularized DTW
+  * efficient Locally-Regularized DTW implementation
+  * efficient Global Alignment Kernel implementation
 * A domain adaptation for time series module named `adaptation` that contains:
   * a method for (LR-)DTW-based non linear resampling that was previously released in `dtw_resample` repo
 * A `neighbors` module includes nearest neighbor algorithms to be used with time series

 # TODO list

-* Add (Triangular) Global Alignment Kernel and soft-DTW to the proposed metrics
+* Add soft-DTW to the proposed metrics
 * Implement Learning Shapelets from Grabocka et al. (Conv+L2, + unsupervised)
 * Add local feature extractors (`TransformerMixin`)
 * Add k-means DBA by Petitjean _et al._ and soft-DTW k-means by Cuturi and Blondel